KualaLumpurJS/promising-fun/README.md

 ### Run Tests

-Changes to code will rerun the tests automatically.
+Changes to code in the following will rerun the tests automatically.

 1. Basic tests: